dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - scalar mode needs to be removed when the test mode is off

 - watch mode issues
-* compassRef blue dot blocks the view (center lock mode)
-* the center cross is too big

 * scale in the watch mode?
 * compass cannot be moved in the watch mode